Emdebian

 Installations of Emdebian Crush require significant user involvement, images will not generally be available for direct download.
 Instead, each installation is customised from the available package set using the multistrap package.

-All development on Crush has stalled, there will be no release of Crush alongside Debian 6.0 "Squeeze"
+All development on Crush has ceased, there will be no further releases or updates of Crush.

 • Cross building tools